Startup Learning

 Meet Ani Acker, Principal

-Ani has spent her career helping organizations build learning strategies that actually work.
-She has led enterprise L&D at companies like Celonis, ADP, and Weight Watchers, built award-winning learning functions from the ground up, and guided organizations through some of the most demanding moments of change: new technologies, rapid growth, cultural transformation, and leadership transitions.
+Ani has spent her career helping organizations build learning strategies that work.
+She has led enterprise L&D at companies like Celonis, ADP, and Weight Watchers and built award-winning learning functions from the ground up.
+She has guided organizations through some of the most demanding moments of change: new technologies, rapid growth, cultural transformation, and leadership transitions.

-Her experience spans Fortune 100 enterprises and fast-moving startups, which means she understands how to calibrate the approach for very different cultures, timelines, and constraints.
+Her experience spans Fortune 100 enterprises and fast-moving startups, giving her a deep understanding of how to adapt approaches to different cultures, timelines, and constraints.

-When additional expertise is needed, she draws on a trusted network of consultants, bringing exactly the right people to the work without the overhead of a large firm.
+When additional expertise is needed, she draws on a trusted network of consultants, bringing the right people to each engagement without the overhead of a large firm.

 Interconnected circles